zeineldin/Java-testapp/README.md

 Steps:

 1. Clone the repository to your local machine
-2. The Dockerfile will do.
+2. The Dockerfile will do:

    A. Create maven container <br />
       --> copy pom.xml to /tmp <br />